michwen/Deep-Learning-Workbooks/README.md

 # Deep_Learning_Workbooks

-environment setup with the purpose of connecting to google drive
+Coding Environment Setup on top of Google Drive

 Github: that’s a big file.
 Try again with a file smaller than 25MB

-Please see the saved files in Google drive with the account of nywenjiang@gmail.com
+Use the saved files in Google drive under the account of nywenjiang@gmail.com